ryanpecha/Git-Visualizer/GitVisualizer/GitVisualizer/backend/Github/GitHubAPI_for_backend.md

 - None of the methods below should block.
 Hopefully, your frontend UI won't freeze due to the following methods:

 - Github(): creates the Github object.
 Nothing in it for now.
-- GivePermission(): Used along with WaitForAuthorization().
+- GivePermission(string scope = "public"): Used along with WaitForAuthorization().
 Starts the process to get user's permission to view/write to their repositories.
+For the parameter **scope**, "public" grants the app permission to read/write ONLY public repositories. "private" grants permission for ALL repositories.
+There is no option to choose only private repositories.
 - WaitForAuthorization(): Used along with GivePermission().
 Polls website for authorization from user.
-- GetRepositories(): Retrieve user's repository list.
+- GetRepositories(string scope = "public"): Retrieve user's repository list based on scope ("public", "private", or "all" as argument in **scope**).
 See **repos** member.
 - DeleteToken(): Deletes user access token, essentially disassociating user from the API.
-- GetRepositories(): Retrieve user's repository into **repos** member variable.

 ## Pushing a local-only repository to GitHub:
 - CreateRepo(String name): Creates a public repository with the specified name on the user's GitHub page.
 IMPORTANT: use await when calling method to retrieve git clone's url.